 Meat also supplies varying amounts of fat as well as some vitamins and minerals.
 Fat is the best, most easily digestible and usable energy source for dogs.
 It provides more than twice as much energy per gram as protein.
 Protein and fat should be in the correct ratio (nearly twice as much protein as fat).
 This ratio will be slightly lower (ie more fat) for working dogs that need extra endurance and higher for puppies.

 We recommend varying the protein source in the dog's diet by feeding our different recipes.
 As well as alleviating boredom, dogs can develop an intolerance to certain protein sources.
 All our meat comes from local or regional abattoirs or farms.
 In particular all our chicken is organic and free range.
 We are particularly proud of the quality and traceability of our products.
 We offer a guaranteed supply from ‘in house’ approved farms that fall in line with our strict protocols for breeding and bio security.
 They do not use any growth promoters or hormones in any of the breeders or chicks.

 Why do we include organ meat?

 Meat and bone on their own lack certain important nutrients.
-Organ meats contain the B vitamins such as: B1, B2, B6 and B12 as well as the important fat-soluble vitamins A, D, E and K. Organ meats have some of the highest concentrations of naturally occurring vitamin D of any food source.
+Organ meats contain high level of taurine and B vitamins such as: B1, B2, B6 and B12 as well as the important fat-soluble vitamins A, D, E and K. Organ meats have some of the highest concentrations of naturally occurring vitamin D of any food source.
 Vitamin D is one of the most important vitamins and regulates numerous functions in the body.
 Vitamin D deficiency is related to muscle weakness, fractures, common cancers, autoimmune diseases and infectious diseases.
 They also contain the essential fatty acids and omega-3 fats, including the important EPA and DHA.

 Organ meats are also densely packed with minerals like phosphorus, iron, copper, magnesium and iodine and because of this they need to be used sparingly (refer to our information on the calcium to phosphorous ratio).
 At Cotswold RAW organ meats represent approximately 10% of the recipe thereby maintaining the appropriate calcium:phosphorous ratio